JuliaLang/julia/doc/src/manual/faq.md

 file.
 What is going on is that Julia generally requires you to **be explicit about assigning to global variables in a local scope**.

 Here, `x` is a global variable, `while` defines a [local scope](@ref scope-of-variables), and `x += 1` is an assignment to a global in that local scope.
-You typically have three options:
+You have least three options:

 1. Put the code into a function (so that `x` is a *local* variable in a function).
 In general, it is good software engineering to use functions rather than global scripts (search online for "why global variables bad" to see many explanations).
 In Julia, global variables are also [slow](@ref man-performance-tips).
 2. Wrap the code in a [`let`](@ref) block.
 (This makes `x` a local variable within the `let ... end` statement, again eliminating the need for `global`).